gamblevore/speedie/Documentation/Errors.md

         "User list parsed OK"

         for user in userlist
             // check all users for bad-names.
-Pass the message to nicely
+Passes the object 'user' which knows
-            // describe where the errors were found in the source. check user.name.NameIsOK (user, "User has a bad name.")
+            // what position in what file it came from, and stores that in the error. check user.name.NameIsOK (user, "User has a bad name.")

         if stderr.ok